DaBusch/netbattalion/README.md

 <h3><a href="https://github.com/DaBusch/netbattalion/tree/main/netbatSSG">netbatSSG</a></h3>

-A Static Site Generator and a Dynamic To Static Site Converter in very early stage.
+A Static Site Generator and a Dynamic To Static Site Converter in very early stage but very useful for my webprojects.

 <h3><a href="https://github.com/DaBusch/netbattalion/tree/main/netbattalion%20Crypto">netbattalion Crypto</a></h3>